-Adjusting to a new stepfamily may take some time and there may be a period that is perhaps a little rough where you and your stepchild don't click.
+Adjusting to a new stepfamily may take some time, and there may be a period that is perhaps a little rough where you and your stepchild don't click.
 If you feel like your stepchild hates you, be patient, consistent, and empathetic.
-While this can be challenging to go through as an adult, processing this huge familial shift as a child can feel emotionally overwhelming and it's your job to be kind throughout this difficult moment.
+While this can be challenging to go through as an adult, processing this huge familial shift as a child can feel emotionally overwhelming, and it's your job to be kind throughout this difficult period of change.

 Understand Your Stepchild's Needs

-Children regardless of age may feel a sense of abandonment by one or both biological parents.
+Regardless of their age, children may feel a sense of abandonment by one or both biological parents.
 They may also feel highly uncomfortable and nervous as their family system shifts and grows to include a new person.
 As your new marriage blossoms, some children may feel as if they are in competition with a stepparent for the attention of their biological parent.
 To work towards unifying the family, prioritize the needs of the kids involved.
 All children need to feel:

 - Cared for

 Empathize With Your Stepchild